Production deployment

 Note, you have to update command below with your correct architecture.

-So, Let 's run following commands to get complete production ready Odoo installation on Ubuntu 24.04 on amd64 architecture:
+So, Let ’s run following commands to get complete production ready Odoo installation on Ubuntu 24.04:

 sudo apt-get update -yq # update list of packages